-- 27.2 De minimis personal use of electronic office equipment is permitted, provided that such use does not interfere with business operations or job performance, and is consistent with Executive Ethics Board rules and advisory opinions. - 27.3 The Employer will provide information and training to all employees regarding use of electronic devices per Washington state ethics regulations. - 27.4 The Employer will reimburse employees for college-required long distance telephone calls.
-However, business calls should be made on state telephones during working hours. - 27.5 Employees may make use of their personal electronic devices during work time, provided that such use does not interfere with business operations or job performance.
+27.2 De minimis personal use of electronic office equipment is permitted, provided that such use does not interfere with business operations or job performance, and is consistent with Executive Ethics Board rules and advisory opinions.

+27.3 The Employer will provide information and training to all employees regarding use of electronic devices and how said usage intersects with Washington state ethics regulations and public disclosure requests under RCW 42.56.

+27.4 Employees may make use of their personal electronic devices during work time, provided that such use does not interfere with business operations or job performance.

-ARTICLE 28 DISCIPLINARY PROCEDURES
+ARTICLE 28 - DISCIPLINARY PROCEDURES